Q&A with Swami Karma Karuna & Robina McCurdy

 R: I think Karma Karuna has the last say on that one!

-Join us for 19 days of permaculture, yoga & transformation at the Yoga & Permaculture Design Course Retreat.
-Early bird tickets are available until the 29th August – so let only hesitation hesitate, and book your place now!
+Join us for 16 days of permaculture, yoga & transformation at the Yoga & Permaculture Design Course Retreat.
+Super Early bird tickets are available until 30th June & Early Bird until 14th August.
+Book your place now & SAVE 15%.